Tarot de Marseille VIII — La Justice

 Definition

-The eighth Arcanum of the Major Arcana (CON-0097) addresses justice in the cosmic sense — not the justice of courts and statutes but the law of equilibrium that governs the moral structure of reality itself.
+The eighth Arcanum of the Major Arcana (CON-0097) addresses justice in the cosmic sense — not the justice of courts and statutes but the law of equilibrium governing the moral structure of reality itself.
 A seated woman holds a sword in one hand and scales in the other.
 She does not punish.
 She balances.

 This distinction matters because the modern word "justice" has drifted toward retribution: someone did wrong, someone must pay.
 The Arcanum points to something prior and more fundamental — the tendency of the spiritual world to restore equilibrium when it has been disturbed.
 The scales measure; the sword separates.
 Together they describe a process of discernment so precise that it becomes a law of nature.